aidamian/Project_2_nd893/README.md

 # Continuous Control

-This repository presents the [DDPG](https://arxiv.org/pdf/1509.02971.pdf)/[TD3](https://arxiv.org/pdf/1509.02971.pdf) implementaton of the solution for *Unity Reacher* environment.
+This repository presents the [DDPG](https://arxiv.org/pdf/1509.02971.pdf) and [TD3](https://arxiv.org/pdf/1509.02971.pdf) implementaton (with a few bells and whistles) of the solution for *Unity Reacher* environment.

 ## The environment